adobe-webplatform/Snap.svg/README.md

 ```
 * The results will be built into the `dist` folder.
 * Alternatively type `grunt watch` to have the build run automatically when you make changes to source files.
+* If there are `eslint` errors that make the build fail, you can run
+  `$ node eslintFixCoreScript.js` to correct these errors or use `$ grunt --force`
+  to ignore them and finish the build process.

 ### Repository index